vicperal/AI-GenAI_projects/README.md

 # 4. ML for drug efficacy prediction from random clinical trial data

-ML_drug_efficacy prediction_clinical_study_SQL_randomDB.py: ML model for clinical study - prediction of the druf efficacy based on the dose and age.
+ML_drug_efficacy prediction_clinical_study_SQL_randomDB.py: ML model for clinical study - prediction of the drug efficacy based on the dose and age.
 Usage of a linear regression model.

 <b> WARNING: the model is trained with a randon dataset of clinical study created just for the purpose of validating the end-to-end process of ML model creation </b>